-1. Matching Words & Body Language
+1. Mismatched Words & Body Language

-Brown played several news clips of high-profile figures responding to serious accusations -- all while shaking their heads "yes": President Bill Clinton's denial of having had sexual relations with Monica Lewinsky; JonBenét Ramsey’s father saying he did not kill his daughter; cyclist Lance Armstrong insisting that he didn't use performance-enhancing drugs; and Patriots' quarterback Tom Brady claiming he didn’t deflate the football.
+For examples, watch video clips of high-profile figures denying serious accusations — all while shaking their heads yes: President Bill Clinton insisting he did not have sexual relations with Monica Lewinsky; JonBenét Ramsey’s father saying he didn’t kill his daughter; and Patriots quarterback Tom Brady saying he didn’t deflate the football.

-2. Lips Don't Lie
+4. Lips Don't Lie

 Folding in one's lips before speaking is a red flag.
 "When people's lips disappear, they are holding back information," said Brown.
 "The next thing that comes out of their mouth is either a half-truth or a lie."

-3. Be Attuned to Tone
+6. Be Attuned to Tone

 Tone of voice is one of the best indicators of deception.
 A strong "convincing" tone often indicates deception, while a softer "conveying" tone can mean someone is telling a partial truth and not the whole story.

-5. Notice the Jitters
+7. Notice the Jitters

-"If someone becomes fidgety, that can indicate deception," Brown noted.
+If someone becomes fidgety, that can indicate deception.
 Our feet give us away with the instinct to flee an uncomfortable situation, and when our brains tell us we can’t do that, a little dancing in place might be the result.

-6. Look for Inconsistencies
+8. Look for Inconsistencies